-Firsty, before I get into things, I want to talk a little about who I am and my motivation for sharing my writing process.
-I am a nobody who has sold zero scripts and only been at this for four years.
-I’m not going to try and convince you that I have any standing within the industry that validates my methodology as being a route to producing highly commercial material or advancing a screenwriter’s career.
 I am not trying to position myself as a guru nor sell any kind of screenwriting guidance.
-I want to share my process for one simple reason, I know the struggle, and I’m sick of how that struggle is continually preyed upon by opportunists, I’m tired of how that struggle is exacerbated by endless subjective debating that seemingly makes any commitment within the craft a crossroads between fame and fortune or pain and despair.
-Therefore, I offer this guidance in an open format for anybody to share, modify, adapt, or build-upon, in anyway they see fit, with no requirement for credit or interrogation from myself.
+I want to share my process for one simple reason, I know the struggle and I’m sick of how that struggle is continually preyed upon by opportunists.
+I’m tired of how that struggle is exacerbated by endless subjective debating that seemingly makes any commitment within the craft a crossroads between fame and fortune or pain and despair.

 I also accept there’s a chance that guidance I’m sharing may be wrong, or worse-so, damaging.
-While I sincerely don’t believe that’s the case, it does lead me to open with the best piece of advice I can ever give another screenwriter; never trust a single source of advice, read, watch, and listen to the information sources that are out there and reach a considered opinion of your own, preferably the one that brings out the best in you as a writer.
-And remember, you don’t always have to pay to learn.
-For more on that, check out my blog post over on Stage 32 – Ten Ways for Me the Best Things in Screenwriting Came for Free.
+While I sincerely don’t believe that’s the case, it does lead me to open with the best piece of advice I can ever give another screenwriter; never trust a single source of advice.
+Read, watch, and listen to the many information sources that are out there and reach a considered opinion of your own, preferably the one that brings out the best in you as a writer.
+And remember, you don’t have to pay to learn or to be discovered.

 As black and white as scripts may appear, we know that screenwriting is a very subjective medium.
 I care about good craft and feel that comes from positivity, motivation, building on strengths, and tackling weaknesses.
 I also appreciate that when we talk about screenwriting we are all too often narrowing the art form down to western highly commercial mainstream feature film writing.
 I’m not about to get into how many lines I believe an action paragraph should be nor start claiming I’ve unlocked some sort of secret Hollywood template.
 What I’m sharing here are my processes which I believe maximise my creativity.
 If you read through this and feel it boxes you in, then I’m sorry, but it’s you that lacks imagination needed to get the most from it.

-So Seriously, What the Fuck Is Turn & Burn?
+So Seriously, What the Hell Is Turn & Burn?